 The approach is based on a distribution-sensitive class of composite indices proposed by Foster, Lopez-Calva, and Szekely (2005), which draws on the Atkinson (1970) family of inequality measures.
 It is computed as the geometric mean of dimension indices adjusted for inequality.
 The inequality in each dimension is estimated by the Atkinson inequality measure, which is based on the assumption that a society has a certain level of aversion to inequality.
-For details see: Alkire and Foster, 2010
+For details see Alkire and Foster (2010) and Technical note 2.

-The IHDI relies on data on income/consumption and years of schooling from major publicly available databases, which contain national household surveys harmonized to common international standards: Eurostat’s EU Survey on Income and Living Conditions, Luxembourg Income Study, World Bank’s International Income Distribution Database, United Nations Children’s Fund’s Multiple Indicators Cluster Survey, US Agency for International Development’s Demographic and Health Survey, World Health Organization’s World Health Survey, and United Nations University’s World Income Inequality Database.
+The IHDI relies on data on income/consumption and years of schooling from major publicly available databases, which contain micro data from national household surveys harmonized to common international standards: Eurostat’s EU Survey on Income and Living Conditions, Luxembourg Income Study, World Bank’s International Income Distribution Database, United Nations Children’s Fund’s Multiple Indicators Cluster Survey, ICF Macro’s Demographic and Health Survey, and United Nations University’s World Income Inequality Database.
 For inequality in the health dimension, we used the abridged life tables from the United Nations Population Division.
 A list of surveys used for the 2015 IHDI estimation is given at http://hdr.undp.org.

-The IHDI uses the HDI indicators that refer to 2013 and measures of inequality that are based on household surveys from 2002 to 2013and life tables that refer to the 2010-2015 period.
-So, the logic was to use the year to which the HDI indicators refer to, especially because we report the inequality-adjusted indicators/indices in tables.
+The IHDI refers to 2014.
+It uses the HDI indicators that refer to 2014 and measures of inequality that are based on household surveys from 2005 to 2014 and life tables that refer to the 2010-2015 period.
+So, the logic was to use the year to which the HDI indicators refer.

 The IHDI captures the inequality in distribution of the HDI dimensions.
-However, it is not association sensitive, meaning it does not account for overlapping inequalities—whether the same people are at the lower end of each distribution.
-Also, the individual values of indicators such as income can be zero or even negative, so they have been adjusted to non-negative non-zero values uniformly across countries, which reshapes the distributions to a small degree while the Atkinson inequality measure provides an approximation of the magnitude of inequality.
+However, it is not association sensitive, meaning that it does not account for overlapping inequalities—whether the same people are at the lower end of each distribution.
+Also, individual values of education and income can be zero or even negative (for income), so they have been adjusted to non-negative non-zero values uniformly across countries, which reshapes the distributions to a small degree while the Atkinson inequality measure provides an approximation of the magnitude of inequality.